-- Administer prescription medicines during the school day if absolutely necessary (i.e. in cases where it would be detrimental to the child's health if it were not administered during the school day).
-This applies to any medication which has a prescribed sticker with the child's name on it. - Require parents/carers to complete a consent form detailing doses and times.
+- Administer prescription medicines during the school day if absolutely necessary (i.e. in cases where it would be detrimental to the child's health if it were not administered during the school day) - Require parents/carers to complete a consent form detailing doses and times.
 Medication must be supplied in the original container they were dispensed in. - Devise Individual Health Care Plans, with parents/carers, for managing long-term medical needs. - Appoint a 'named person' for the administration of medication that requires specialist training (e.g. diabetic insulin injections) - Keep inhalers in boxes in the classrooms so they are always accessible. - Supervise the administration of inhalers where necessary. - Store prescribed medication safely, in a designated locked medicine fridge and/or cupboard. - Record and retain all documentation regarding the administering of medication.